Board of Directors

 Read Bio

-With more than 30 professional years in the education system, Roy Daykin brings a wealth of knowledge and post-secondary experience to the role of Chief Financial Officer and Vice President, Corporate Services.
+With more than 30 professional years in the education system, Roy Daykin brings a wealth of knowledge and post-secondary experience to the CBIE Board of Directors.

-As a key member of SAIT’s leadership team, Daykin oversees SAIT’s financial, technology and capital planning to ensure efficient and effective operations continue to be in alignment with SAIT’s students-first mandate.
+As a former key member of SAIT’s leadership team, Daykin oversaw SAIT’s financial, technology and capital planning to ensure efficient and effective operations continue to be in alignment with SAIT’s students-first mandate.

 Daykin is a Certified Professional Accountant (CPA).
 He also holds a Master of Arts in Leadership and Training from Royal Roads University.